QuentinRa/blog.quentinra.dev/maths/r/syntax/structures.md

 [Go back](../index.md)

-In R, you should consider using function rather than these structures but the if / for are quite convenient.
+In R, you should consider using function rather than these structures, but the if / for statements are quite convenient.

 You can use